Info-443-Spring-2023/project-2-matthewcagle/README.md

 * …

 Ansible is broken up into distinct categories and maintains high cohesion so the the system is easier to maintain and improve.
 At a higher level Ansible is able to follow this principle but when analyzing at a code-level of abstraction it fails to adhere to this principle.
 In the AIXHardware class, it does have different methods for retrieving facts such as `get_cpu_facts`, `get_memory_facts`, and `get_dmi_facts`.
 But in the `populate` method it then combines the results from these methods into `hardware_facts.` To achieve separation of concerns would be better to further break up the code so that each is retrieving a specific type of hardware information.

+## 2. Principle of Least Knowledge (Law of Demeter):

+The Principle of Least Knowledge, or the Law of Demeter, is a principle that promotes loose coupling in various software applications and architectures.
+According to this principle, an object should only communicate with its immediate neighbors and should not have knowledge about the inner workings of the encapsulated objects.
+We can see Ansible complies with this principle, because Ansible’s architecture largely abides through thee use of modules and its agentless nature.
+Ansible sends modules to the node machines but does not need to know the specific implementation details of these modules.
+All it needs to know is the overall interface, which is how to send them information and what output to expect.
+This means the internals of the modules and components remain encapsulated and the changes within them do not directly affect each other, and the control machine.
+Overall, this program largely adheres to the Principle of Least Knowledge, helping maintain low coupling and increasing maintainability.